School Club Resources

 Understanding the Basics: How to Play Chess

-Chess is a strategic board game played between two opponents.
-The game is set on an 8×8 grid, often referred to as the chessboard, where each player begins with 16 pieces: one king, one queen, two rooks, two knights, two bishops, and eight pawns.
-The primary objective of chess is to checkmate the opponent’s king, rendering it unable to escape capture.
+Chess is played on an 8×8 board, with each player starting with 16 pieces: one king, one queen, two rooks, two knights, two bishops, and eight pawns.
+The goal is to checkmate the opponent’s king.

 If you click the links below and make a purchase, we earn a commission at no additional cost to you.